 There are times when God seems to withdraw His presence.
 At times He allows this so a hunger and thirst for Him will be cultivated within us.
 This is what took place in the soul of the psalmist.
 As his heart yearned for God’s presence, faith was stirred within him and in faith he challenged himself twice, “Why are you cast down, O my soul?
 And why are you disquieted within me?
 Hope in God, for I shall yet praise Him, for the help of His countenance” (Psalm 42:5 and 11).

 As he speaks out in faith, we see praise is an integral part of his restoration and recovery.
 In the midst of all his trial and devastation, Job said, “Though he slay me, yet will I trust in him” (Job 13:15).
 Even when God seems distant and we feel angry with Him because of our situation, we must still praise and worship Him.

 It’s during these times we must offer up a sacrifice of praise.
 It’s a sacrifice because we don’t feel like thanking Him.
 It takes work and is something we must choose to do.
 “By Him (Jesus) therefore let us offer the sacrifice of praise to God continually, that is, the fruit of our lips giving thanks to His name” (Hebrews 13:15).

 Prayer: “Lord Jesus, I long for your presence.
-Please restore to me the joy of your salvation and your presence and allow Your precious Holy Spirit to comfort me (Psalm 51, Psalm 11-12, John 14:26).
+Please restore to me the joy of your salvation and your presence and allow Your precious Holy Spirit to comfort me (John 14:26).
 Be with me in my time of difficulty.
 I choose to praise and worship you with all my heart.
 In Jesus name, Amen!”